Joalor64GH/LooptimeFinder/README.md

 # LooptimeFinder
-A random tool I made that finds the looptime and totalframe for a mod based on the bpm.
+A random Incredibox modding tool I made that finds the looptime and totalframe based on the BPM.